 We’ve performed some extensive testing far beyond that, and we’re here to share it with you in this roundup of the best laptops for photo editing.

 Why you should buy this: The Dell XPS 15 has everything that makes a laptop great — good looks, a solid build, excellent performance, and long battery life — to go with its creatives-pleasing display.

 Who’s it for: Anyone who wants a top-notch display and doesn’t want to give up performance.

 What we thought of the Dell XPS 15:

 Dell lands in the top spot of our list of the best laptops for photo editing — and the main reason is for its screen.
-XPS 15 configurations include an option for a Full HD resolution, as well as a UHD resolution with full touch support.
-More importantly, the display is based on IGZO panel technology, which results in a high-performance screen that supports near 100 percent of both the sRGB and AdobeRGB color spaces, which is pretty rare.
+XPS 15 configurations include an option for a Full HD resolution, as well as an IPS display 4K UHD resolution with full touch support and an OLED 4K UHD panel without touch.
+Both of the 4K displays offer nearly 100 percent of both the sRGB and AdobeRGB color spaces, which is pretty rare, while the OLED display’s contrast is spectacular.
 It should be noted that even though we prefer the XPS 13 overall as a laptop, its display doesn’t perform quite as well in the AdobeRGB spectrum.

-Overall, Dell offers some powerful configurations, including up to six-core Intel 8th-gen Core i9 CPUs and Nvidia GeForce GTX 1050 Ti graphics — and that’s being updated soon to 9th-gen processors and the upcoming GTX 1650 GPU.
-It’s base design is the same across the board, providing two memory slots supporting up to 32GB of system memory, a Thunderbolt 3 port with full 40 gigabits per second of performance, a wide complement of ports, and an SD card slot.
+Overall, Dell offers some powerful configurations, including up to six-core Intel 9th-gen Core i9 CPUs and Nvidia GeForce GTX 1650 graphics.
+The XPS 15’s base design is the same across the board, providing two memory slots supporting up to 32GB of system memory, a Thunderbolt 3 port with full 40 gigabits per second of performance, a wide complement of ports, and an SD card slot.
 This should give you everything you need to support both legacy accessories and high-speed connections — both of which are essential for the modern photographer.